SBU Library General Information

 Group study conference rooms are available for study group purpose.

-The cooperative library program with Biola University provides South Baylo students and faculty with enhanced computer access and expanded research capability.
+The cooperative library program with CalUMS provides South Baylo students and faculty with enhanced computer access and expanded research capability.

-To promote computer utilization in all university libraries and the further expand the library mission in contemporary computer technology, a library orientation Power
+To promote computer utilization in all university libraries and the further expand the library mission in contemporary computer technology, a library orientation program

-A core library collection is maintained at the Research Center within the Euclid Avenue Clinic facility located a short distance from the Anaheim Main Campus.
+A core library collection is maintained at the Anaheim Main Campus and L.A.
+Campus.
 This research venue is under development for doctoral research, and the library collection has been planned and formulated accordingly.
 Key reference materials that are immediately needed for operational efficiency have been transferred from the Anaheim library collection.

 Future library planning includes the enhancement of library research materials for this facility.
 The University Research Library will emphasize access to bases data